Subscribe to updates

 Annual Education Performance Review 2023/24

-The Cabinet received the annual education performance review for 2023/24, highlighting both achievements and challenges.
-The report noted that 97% of the borough's schools are now rated 'Good' or better by Ofsted, exceeding London and national averages.
+The annual education performance review for 2023/24 highlighted both achievements and ongoing challenges within the borough's education system.
+A significant success is that 97% of the borough's schools are now rated 'Good' or better by Ofsted, exceeding both London and national averages.
 Four secondary schools achieved 'Outstanding' ratings.

-Key performance indicators showed improvements in Early Years Foundation Stage (EYFS) Good Level of Development and Key Stage 2 expected standards in Reading, Writing, and Maths.
-GCSE results for Barking and Dagenham remained above 2019 levels in all headline measures, and numbers of young people progressing to Higher Education increased, with 20% attending competitive universities.
-Degree-level apprenticeships also saw an increase, with placements at global employers.
+Key performance indicators show improvements in Early Years Foundation Stage (EYFS) Good Level of Development, which rose to 67.2%, and at Key Stage 2, where the combined Expected Standard in Reading, Writing and Maths increased to 62.2%.
+GCSE results for Barking and Dagenham remain above 2019 levels across all headline measures.
+Furthermore, numbers of young people progressing to Higher Education increased, with over 260 students attending competitive universities, and there was an increase in those undertaking Degree-level apprenticeships with global employers.

-Specific achievements for Looked After Children (LAC) were noted, with Attainment 8 results and English and Maths grades in the top national performance quartile.
-Positive feedback was received from Ofsted regarding Additional Resourced Provision (ARP) and SEND provision.
-The 'Inspiring Futures' Cultural Education Partnership is planning a creative and cultural alternative education provision for young people at risk of not accessing mainstream education, supported by a significant Arts Council grant.
+The report also detailed positive outcomes for Looked After Children (LAC), with Attainment 8 results and English and Maths grades in the top national performance quartile.
+The borough's Additional Resourced Provisions (ARPs) and SEND provision received positive inspection feedback.
+'Inspiring Futures', the borough's Cultural Education Partnership, has secured a £460,000 grant to develop creative and cultural alternative education provision for young people at risk of not accessing mainstream education.

 Attendees